“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 to concentrate for a second, to show you how to pay attention.

-But let me pick the thread again…
+But let me pick up the thread again…

 So I started a new life in Boulder,